STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2017/seminar6/sm06_clustering-pca.md

 ------------

 -   Regenerate the pheatmap clustering plot for the top genes, selected from limma, using clustering distance: correlation, and clustering method: mcquitty.
--   Regenerate the plots in this document using `lattice` and/or `ggplot2`.
+-   Regenerate the heatmaps and dendrograms in this document using `ggplot2`.